pandeysubash404/code-snippets/java/error_handling.md

-# Java Error Handling Snippets
+# Error Handling Case Snippets

 This file contains snippets of Java code that demonstrate handling various common exceptions such as `ArithmeticException`, `ArrayIndexOutOfBoundsException`, `NullPointerException`, and more.
 Each snippet intentionally triggers an error to showcase how exceptions can be caught in Java.